mattlean/lean-js-app-starter/starters/basic-node-ts/README.md

 ### B) Docker Development Environment (Recommended)

-This method is the simplest as it only has one prerequisite and has PostgreSQL and Prisma setup for you out-of-the-box.
+This method is the simplest as it only only requires Docker and has one step.
+Also, you won't need to worry about which Node.js version your machine is running because the dev environment will use a separate Node.js process running inside the container.

 TODO: link to docker dev env doc